Top of the page

 There are plenty of reasons to stop using smokeless tobacco.
-These products are harmful.
-They are not risk-free alternatives to smoking.
-Smokeless tobacco contains nicotine, which is addicting.
-Though using smokeless tobacco is less harmful than smoking cigarettes, it can cause serious health problems, such as:
+These products contain nicotine, which is addictive.
+Smokeless tobacco can cause serious health problems, such as:

-People who use smokeless tobacco crave the nicotine in it.
-Giving up smokeless tobacco is much harder than simply changing a habit.
+People who use tobacco crave the nicotine in it.
+Giving it up is much harder than simply changing a habit.
 Your body has to stop craving the nicotine.
-It is hard to quit, but you can do it.
-Many tools are available for people who want to quit using smokeless tobacco.
+It's hard to quit, but you can do it.
+Many tools are available for people who want to quit.
 You may find that combining tools works best for you.

 There are several steps to quitting.
 Your doctor can help you set up the plan that best meets your needs.
 You may want to attend a tobacco cessation program.
 When you choose a program, look for one that has proven success.
 Ask your doctor for ideas.
 You will greatly increase your chances of success if you take medicine as well as get counselling or join a cessation program.